angusmccloud/codechallenge-2021/readme.md

 After cloning the repoitory you should:
 * Install NPM Packages `npm install`
-* Then install CocoaPod dependencies `cd ios && pods install && cd ..`
+* Then install CocoaPod dependencies `cd ios && pod install && cd ..`

 ## Running In a Simulator